Surgery

 Surgery to remove all or part of the tumour

 Surgery is an important part of your treatment.
-Your surgeon might think they can't completely remove the tumour.
-But they are still likely to try to remove as much as possible.
+Sometimes the surgeon is unable to completely remove the whole tumour.
+But they will usually try to remove as much as possible.
 This can help to slow down the progression of the tumour and relieve your symptoms.

 Find out about the possible symptoms of brain tumours